cloudControl/documentation/Guides/Ruby/RailsNotes.md

   pool: 5
   database: <%= "'#{ ENV['MYSQLS_DATABASE'] }'" %>
   host: <%= "'#{ ENV['MYSQLS_HOSTNAME'] }'" %>
-  port: <%= "'#{ ENV['MYSQLS_PORT'] }'" %>
+  port: <%= ENV["MYSQLS_PORT"] %>
   username: <%= "'#{ ENV['MYSQLS_USERNAME'] }'" %>
   password: <%= "'#{ ENV['MYSQLS_PASSWORD'] }'" %>
 ~~~

 NOTE: Strings in the embedded ruby snippet are enclosed in single quotes because YAML markup characters can be used in the password.
+Since the port is required to be an integer, it's not enclosed in quotes here.

 ## Environments